2024-2025 Edition

 Prereq: None

-CLST215 Politics and Piety in Early Christianities
+CLST215 Religion and Politics in Early Christianity

 The first four centuries of the Christian era will illustrate the lively twists and turns of social experimentation that set the stage for the emergence of the Christian religion.
 This course will be concerned with fundamental arenas of intellectual and social conflict, including constructions of Christian myths of apostolic origins and authority; the appropriation of the Jewish epic; the challenge of gnosticism; the domestication of Greek philosophy; interpretations of sexuality and gender; experiences of martyrdom and prosecution; theological reflections on human nature and society; and the ways Christians were seen by Romans.
 The objective will be to grasp the beginnings of the Christian religion as a human achievement of cultural consequence.